Yukultji Napangati

-Napangati grew up around Marruwa, a waterhole near Lake Mackay in Western Australia.
+Biography

+Yukultji Napangati was born north of Kiwirrkurra near Lake Mackay in the Gibson Desert of Western Australia.
+Living as a nomad, she spent the early years of her life learning about her country, such as the geography, topography, vegetation, fauna, weather, and seasons.
+Once her family was met with colonialism, she spent the rest of her life in contact with the world and modernity, which eventually led her to painting.
+Today, Yukultji is an Aboriginal artist commanding a global stage.

+Family

+Yukultji is the daughter of Nanu Nangala and Lanti Yukulti and has many siblings making up their nomadic tribe.
+While many Pintupi people were forced off their land through colonization, Yukultji's family managed to live out of reach from authorities.
+They were known as the “lost tribe” and the Pintupi Nine.
+They lived in the bush by old ways of life, hunting, gathering and existing in complete isolation from the outside world.
 She grew up without knowing about places like Kiwirrkurra, or her relatives living there.
-She had never met anyone from outside her own family.
-Her family lived a completely traditional nomadic way of life.
-Her father, Lanti (or "Joshua"), had lived for a short time at the mission in Balgo, but he had run away after getting into trouble for stealing food.
+She had never met anyone from outside their tribe.
+Her family lived a completely traditional nomadic way of life on a diet of bush plants, kangaroo and goanna.
+Her father had lived for a short time at the mission in Balgo, but he had run away after getting into trouble for stealing food.
 It was his decision to stay in the desert, and kept his family far away from the towns.
 Napangati's father died sometime around 1980.
 The family finally came into contact with outsiders in October 1984, and were settled at Kiwirrkurra.
+Emerging from the bush, they became known as the last of the desert nomads.
 The event was big news at the time, and the family became famously known as "the last nomads".
-Napangati was the youngest of this group.
+Napangati was 14 years old and the youngest of the group.

+After her family emerged they were introduced to a completely new lifestyle.
 Napangati experienced major culture shock when first coming out of the desert.
 She often found new things difficult to understand.
 In an interview once, she remembers, "I hopped into a car and crouched down, and I saw the trees move.
 I was frightened.
 I was scared.
 I jumped right off because the trees were racing around the place."

-Napangati began painting in the early 1990s.
-Before this, she had watched her brothers painting and later decided to try it for herself.
-She paints stories and songs from her and her mother's dreaming.
-These stories are about her traditional country, around Marruwa, Ngaminya and Marrapinti.
+It was during this time that she first saw white people, started wearing clothing and began eating European food.

+Yukultji married Charlie Ward Tjakamarra and together they had a daughter and a son.
+The passing of Charlie inspired her to become more involved with art.